george-mountain/textual-sentiment-analysis/README.md

 ```

 2. With Docker:
-Make sure you have Docker installed on your machine if you want to use the Dockerfiles in this project, otherwise, you have to run the application locally.
+Make sure you have Docker installed on your machine if you want to use the Dockerfile in this project, otherwise, you have to run the application locally.

-Use the provided Makefile to build and run the Docker containers:
+Use the provided Makefile to build and run the Docker container:

 ```bash
 make build